Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 November 2024 22.24.27 UTC
+- WIB: Sabtu, 30 November 2024 23.29.46 UTC
-- WITA: Sabtu, 30 November 2024 23.24.27 UTC
+- WITA: Minggu, 1 Desember 2024 00.29.46 UTC
-- WIT: Minggu, 1 Desember 2024 00.24.27 UTC
+- WIT: Minggu, 1 Desember 2024 01.29.46 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: attitude
+Kategori: friendship